hiroshil/hydrax-abyss-research/README.md

 ### Find Vid_ID for use with [Python downloader](https://github.com/PatrickL546/Hydrax-Abyss.to-DownloadHelper-Python)

-- After you opened the dev tools and the debugger is paused, close the dev tools and it will remove the video and show the ID
+- After you open the dev tools, and the debugger is paused, close the dev tools and it will remove the video and show the ID

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/043480cf-4901-46fe-9afb-e02e671863e2)

-- Or Click the Doc filter to find Vid_ID URL.
+- Or click the Doc filter to find Vid_ID URL.
 Use filter `?v=` and refresh the page

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/160b0a0c-7b7b-4f48-b6c4-0a2dd3405d1b)